DAIEXPERT/RepIntelAI/frontend/README.md

 # Frontend Application

-This frontend project aims to enhance the user experience of GPT-Researcher, providing an intuitive and efficient interface for automated research.
+This frontend project aims to enhance the user experience of RepIntel_AI, providing an intuitive and efficient interface for automated research.
 It offers two deployment options to suit different needs and environments.

 ## Option 1: Static Frontend (FastAPI)